psolymos/journal/_posts/2016-01-11-roadmap-for-dc-blog.md

 16. `dcoptions explained`
 16. dcmle explained
 17. dcmle and package development: PVAClone, sharx, detect as examples
+18. mgcv/jagam related models

 Extra: OpenBUGS, WinBUGS, Stan related posts.
 Especially when tied to:

 * announcing new functionality (Stan)
-* or commenting on papers that use Open/WinBUGS.
+* or commenting on papers that use Open/WinBUGS
+* advertising unique functionality (OpenBUGS for examples)

 ## Tutorial posts: understanding